Amateur Fencers League of America: 1891–1956

 Less than a year after the AFLA's founding, friendly relations were restored with the AAU.
 The AFLA grew slowly, with New York City initially dominating American fencing.
 The first competitions were visually judged using a jury of three people.
 Early rules included provisions to award points based on good form.

-During the AFLA's early years, it—and the prominent New York City fencing clubs—limited membership to people from prominent aristocratic families, and did not allow Jews and Blacks to become members.
+Initially, members of the AFLA were only white men, and it excluded women, Jews, Blacks, and others from membership.

 During the AFLA's first year, divisional organizations formed in New England and Nebraska, while the New York fencers remained in the "non-divisional group".
 The first section (composed of three or more divisions), the Pacific Coast section, was formed in 1925, followed in 1934 by the Mid-West section.
 In 1939, the national championships were held in San Francisco, the first time they had ever been held outside New York City.
 The All-Eastern section was recognized in 1939 as well.

 By 1940, the rules had been revised several times.
 Points for good form were no longer awarded, the jury had been expanded to four judges and a director, and rules for electrically judged épée bouts were adopted.
 Foil and sabre bouts remained visually judged, and electrical épée bouts were the exception rather than the rule.

 The AFLA remained a small organization for the first fifty years of its existence, with approximately 1,250 members in 1940.
 It had grown from three divisions to 25, with about 300 scheduled competitions each year.
 Despite its small size, the AFLA fielded teams to represent the United States in fencing events at all of the Summer Olympic Games from 1904 onward.

 In 1949, the AFLA made American Fencing (at that time a bi-monthly magazine) the official publication of the league.
 Continued growth resulted in the formation of the Southwest section in 1950 and the North Atlantic section in 1955 (the All-Eastern section was discontinued).

 The league maintained a strict amateur code.
 Until 1953, professionals (those who received financial compensation for fencing or for teaching fencing) were excluded from membership in the AFLA.
 Competition for professionals was limited.